RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Configuring M.U.G.E.N games for use with Ikemen GO**

-This section is only included to provide some general understanding on how to convert M.U.G.E.N games to run with Ikemon GO, it's in no way a complete tutorial and the steps needed are likely slightly different for each game.
-Refer to the Ikemon GO support forums and documentation for more thorough information.
+This section is only included to provide some general understanding on how to convert M.U.G.E.N games to run with Ikemen GO, it's in no way a complete tutorial and the steps needed are likely slightly different for each game.
+Refer to the Ikemen GO support forums and documentation for more thorough information.

 We'll use the game _Ultimate Sonic Mugen_ for this example.

-Download Ikemon GO from https://github.com/ikemen-engine/Ikemen-GO/releases, the package you want is _Ikemen_GO_v0.98.2.zip_ or similar, depending on which version you're downloading.
+Download Ikemen GO from https://github.com/ikemen-engine/Ikemen-GO/releases, the package you want is _Ikemen_GO_v0.98.2.zip_ or similar, depending on which version you're downloading.
 Unpack the file to a suitable location.

 Download the game _Ultimate Sonic Mugen_ and unpack it to a suitable location.